spack/spack/lib/spack/docs/packaging_guide.rst

 Adding custom files
 """""""""""""""""""

-It can sometimes be useful to package custom files for building and or checking the results of tests.
-Examples of the types of files that can be handy are:
+It can sometimes be helpful to package custom files for building and or checking the results of tests.
+Examples of the types of files that might be useful are:

 - test source files
 - test input files